Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Introduction

-Then there exists a random variable $\xi\in L^p\setminus L^\infty$ for any $p\geq 2$ such that
+Then there exists a random variable $\xi\in L^p\setminus L^\infty$ for any $p\geq2$ such that

-where $Y^{(N)}_\frac12$ is the Euler approximation of $Y$ on the time point $t=1/2$ via \eqref{eq:eulerschememotivating} over the grids $\pi^{N}$. \end{lemma}
+where $Y^{(N)}_{1/2}$ is the Euler approximation of $Y$ on the time point $t=1/2$ via (\ref{eqeulerschememotivating}) over the grids $\pi^{N}$. \end{lemma}

-The special random variable $\xi$ we work with is normally distributed and it is known that $\bP[|\xi|>2\sqrt{N}]$ is exponentially small (see Lemma \ref{lemma:propertiesofBM}).
-What our counter-example shows is that although $\xi$ may take very large values on an event with exponentially small probability, the impact of these very large values when propagated through the Euler explicit scheme is doubly-exponential (see \eqref{doubleexponentialimpact}).
+The special random variable $\xi$ we work with is normally distributed and it is known that $\bP[\llvert\xi\rrvert >2\sqrt{N}]$ is exponentially small (see Lemma~\ref{lemmapropertiesofBM}).
+What our counter-example shows is that although $\xi$ may take very large values on an event with exponentially small probability, the impact of these very large values when propagated through the Euler explicit scheme is doubly-exponential [see (\ref{doubleexponentialimpact})].

 This double-exponential impact is precisely a consequence of the superlinearity of the driver.
-In general, the terminal condition $\xi$ is an unbounded random variable (RV) so there is a positive probability of the scenario where $\xi\ge 2\sqrt{N}$ no matter how small a time-step we choose.
-This indicates that, in general, the explicit Euler scheme may diverge, as it happens in SDE context \cite{HutzenthalerJentzenKloeden2011}.
-Therefore one needs to seek alternative (for example implicit) approximations for BSDE with polynomial drivers that are also monotone and/or find conditions under which it is possible for the explicit scheme to work, as explicit schemes have certain computational advantages over implicit ones.
+In general, the terminal condition $\xi$ is an unbounded random variable (RV) so there is a positive probability of the scenario where $\xi\ge2\sqrt{N}$ no matter how small a time-step we choose.
+This indicates that, in general, the explicit Euler scheme may diverge, as it happens in SDE context \citet{HutzenthalerJentzenKloeden2011}.
+Therefore, one needs to seek alternative (e.g., implicit) approximations for BSDE with polynomial drivers that are also monotone and/or find conditions under which it is possible for the explicit scheme to work, as explicit schemes have certain computational advantages over implicit ones.

-\subsubsection{Our contribution}
+\subsection{Our contribution}

-\begin{itemize} \item We extend the canonical Zhang path regularity theorem (see \cite{MaZhang2002a}, \cite{ImkellerDosReis2010}), originally proved under Lipschitz assumptions, to our polynomial growth monotone driver setting proving in between all the required stochastic smoothness results; essentially all 1st order variations of the solution processes and estimates on the modulus of continuity.
+\begin{itemize} \item We extend the canonical Zhang path regularity theorem [see \citet{MaZhang2002a}, \citet{ImkellerDosReis2010}], originally proved under Lipschitz assumptions, to our polynomial growth monotone driver setting proving in between all the required stochastic smoothness results; essentially all first-order variations of the solution processes and estimates on the modulus of continuity.